TheSin-/notificationcenter/README.md

 * Notif callbacks, including a redisplay notification option
 * Export callback so you can save the list of current notifs
 * Mobile compat, includes options for swipe delete on notifs
+* Mobile on notifications stay in viewport even with pinch zoom
 * CSS Styled allows lots of styling control to the site
 * Allow ajax and/or faye alerts on top of js calls to create alerts
 * Allow Sticky notifications